-Audit approach Depending on the nature of the residual audit risk identified, we may be able to draw on audit tools and sources of guidance when undertaking specific local risk-based audit work, such as: local savings review guides based on selected previous Audit Commission national studies; and update briefings for previous Audit Commission studies.
+VFM audit stage Audit approach Delivery of local risk based work Depending on the nature of the residual audit risk identified, we may be able to draw on audit tools and sources of guidance when undertaking specific local risk-based audit work, such as: Local savings review guides based on selected previous Audit Commission national studies; and Update briefings for previous Audit Commission studies.
 The tools and guides will support our work where we have identified a local risk that is relevant to them.
 For any residual audit risks that relate to issues not covered by one of these tools, we will develop an appropriate audit approach drawing on the detailed VFM guidance and other sources of information.
-At the conclusion of the VFM audit we will consider the results of the work undertaken and assess the assurance obtained against each of the VFM themes regarding the adequacy of the Authority's arrangements for securing economy, efficiency and effectiveness in the use of resources.
+Concluding on VFM arrangements At the conclusion of the VFM audit we will consider the results of the work undertaken and assess the assurance obtained against each of the VFM themes regarding the adequacy of the Authority's arrangements for securing economy, efficiency and effectiveness in the use of resources.
 If any issues are identified that may be significant to this assessment, and in particular if there are issues that indicate we may need to consider qualifying our VFM conclusion, we will discuss these with management as soon as possible.
 Such issues will also be considered more widely as part of KPMG's quality control processes, to help ensure the consistency of auditors' decisions.
-On the following page, we report the results of our initial risk assessment.
-We will report on the results of the VFM audit through our ISA 260 Report .
+Dementing We have completed our initial VEN risk concerns at and have not identified any low issues.
+We will undete our Reporting We have completed our initial VFM risk assessment and have not identified any key issues.
+We will update our assessment throughout the year should any issues present themselves and report against these in our ISA260 Report .
+We will report on the results of the VFM audit through our ISA 260 Report.
 This will summarise any specific matters arising, and the basis for our overall conclusion.
 The key output from the work will be the VFM conclusion (i.e. our opinion on the Authority's arrangements for securing VFM), which forms part of our audit report.

-Section six Audit team
+Section six Audit deliverables